The Rider (film): Plot

-All of the characters are Lakota Sioux of the Pine Ridge Reservation in South Dakota.
+All the characters are Lakota Sioux of the Pine Ridge Reservation in South Dakota.
 Brady lives in poverty with his father Wayne and his autistic teenaged sister, Lilly.
 Once a rising rodeo star, Brady suffered brain damage from a rodeo accident, weakening his right hand and leaving him prone to seizures.
 Doctors have told him that riding will make them worse.

 Brady regularly visits his friend, Lane, who lives in a care facility after suffering brain damage from a similar accident.
 Brady's father does little for the family, spending their income on drinking and gambling.
 Once, to fund their trailer, he sells their horse, Gus, infuriating Brady.

 Brady takes a job in a local grocery store to raise money for the family.
 He also makes some money breaking in horses.
 With his savings, he intends to buy another horse, specifically a temperamental horse named Apollo, but his father actually buys it for him and Brady bonds with it, as he had with Gus.
 However, his riding and refusal to rest cause him to have a near-fatal seizure.
 Doctors warn him that more riding could be fatal.
 Upon returning home, Brady finds that his horse has had an accident, permanently injuring a leg.
 Knowing that the horse will never be able to be ridden ever again, and not being able to bring himself to put his own horse down, he must have his father to do it for him.

 After an argument with his father, Brady decides to take part in a rodeo competition, despite the doctors' warnings.
 At the competition, just before he competes, he sees his family watching him.
 He finally decides to walk away from the competition and life as a rodeo rider.

 Cast

-The cast of the movie consists entirely of non-professional Lakota actors from the Pine Ridge Reservation playing fictionalized versions of themselves, including Jandreau's father, sister, wife, and several of his friends.
+The cast of the movie consists entirely of non-professional Lakota actors from the Pine Ridge Reservation playing fictionalized versions of themselves, including Jandreau's father and sister, and several of his friends.